-Solar Energy Engineering (SEE) is a continuing education program that offers students from around the world the opportunity to earn a Master's degree or Certificates of Advanced Study (CAS).
+Solar Energy Engineering (SEE) is a continuing education (In German - Weiterbildung) program that offers students from around the world the opportunity to earn a Master's degree or Certificates of Advanced Study (CAS).

 An online Master of Science was launched in 2010 to address the shortage of skilled workers in the photovoltaic industry in Germany.
 However, at the beginning of 2015, the perspective of the program changed - the program was internationalized, and the first group of international students was welcomed.